-2 ADDITIONAL MATCHED CONTRIBUTIONS
+ADDITIONAL MATCHED CONTRIBUTIONS

-You might decide to pay in more than your regular contributions and take advantage of the Additional Matched Contributions option.
+If you can afford to, you might decide to pay in more than your regular contributions and take advantage of the Additional Matched Contributions option.
 The great news is that the Company will match these Additional Matched Contributions if you decide to make them.
-Through Additional Matched Contributions, you can pay 4% of any Pensionable Pay you make above the Upper Earnings Limit:
+The contributions you can make are based on your earnings: